-To get a certification in California, the plaintiff must establish that there is “an ascertainable class” and a “well-defined community of interest among members.”2
+To get a certification in California, you must establish that there is “an ascertainable class” and a “well-defined community of interest among members.”2

 “Community of interest” is determined by three factors:

 - Predominant common questions of law or fact;

 - Class representatives with claims or defenses typical of all the members of the proposed class; and

 You must also establish that resolving the claims in this type of lawsuit would “provide substantial benefits” to both the courts and the litigants.3 This involves showing that this type of lawsuit is superior to alternative methods of resolving the dispute(s), including individual litigation.4

 Once the class is certified, the case moves forward as a lawsuit.